consoli-tech/terms.liftstation.cloud/index.md

 ### Governing Law

-These Terms of Service are governed by and construed in accordance with the laws of Georgia.
+These Terms of Service are governed by and construed in accordance with the laws of the state of Georgia with venue lying in Chatham County for any court driven dispue resolution.
 You irrevocably submit to the exclusive jurisdiction of the courts in that State or location.

+### Binding Conditions

+By using this software the within user of website and app features of Consolidated Utilities, Inc. does hereby agree to be bound by the terms set forth here in above.